 Nomadness is a 44-foot steel raised-salon pilothouse cutter built in 1987 to the Grahame Shannon “Amazon 44″ design by Dieter Pollack of SP Metalcraft of Vancouver, BC.
 She had a major refit in 2002, and has covered both coasts of North America including a couple transits of the Panama Canal.
 I believe I am the third owner.

-Still, the default operating position is the helm back there at the stern, and the big change back there is a 420-watt solar array that interfaces with the stout radar arch.
+The default operating position is the helm back there at the stern, and the big change back there is a 420-watt solar array that interfaces with the stout radar arch.
 This adds solar and antenna mounting space, increases the sense of security, and provides weather protection for the helmsman… not to mention providing a major power source for the Outback charging system when off-dock.

 The arch is a key structure, and carries the dinghy that hangs from the davits whilst underway.